Shionogi to Present New Data at European Congress of Clinical Microbiology and Infectious Diseases 2019

 References

-1. Ito A, Nishikawa T., Masumoto S, et al. Siderophore Cephalosporin Cefiderocol Utilizes Ferric Iron Transporter Systems for Antibacterial Activity against Pseudomonas aeruginosa.
+1. Ito A, Nishikawa T., Matsumoto S, et al. Siderophore Cephalosporin Cefiderocol Utilizes Ferric Iron Transporter Systems for Antibacterial Activity against Pseudomonas aeruginosa.
 Antimicrob Agents Chemother.
 2016;60(12):7396-7401.

 2. Ito-Horiyama T, Ishii Y, Ito A, et al. Stability of Novel Siderophore Cephalosporin S-649266 against Clinically Relevant Carbapenemases.
 Antimicrob Agents Chemother.
 2016;60(7):4384-4386.